-Request for Qualifications/Request for Proposal (RFQ/RFP)
+Request for Qualifications/Request for Proposal (RFQ/RFP) Process

-Owners must determine whether to issue both an RFQ and an RFP or just the RFP.
-Here are some considerations for each
+Public bodies need to establish how they intend to solicit proposers for their GCCM project.
+Public bodies have the flexibility to utilize a two-step or one-step process for their solicitation.
+Most public bodies go through a two-step solicitation process, with an RFQ first, followed by an RFP.
+Here are some considerations for each approach:

+Two-step Process - A Request for Qualification (RFQ), also referred to as a Statement of Qualifications, is the first step and intended to help the public body shortlist the number of submittals to a smaller, higher qualified group.
+This group would then be invited to participate in the second step in the process, the Request for Proposal (RFP).

-- Both RFQ/RFP An RFQ/SOQ is used to help the owner shortlist the number of proposals to evaluate and interview the top qualified proposers to identify a smaller group to participate in a more detailed RFP process. - Some owners use the RFQ strictly to determine if the firms are qualified and do not carry the points into the final scoring.
-This can help encourage GCCMs to propose who may not have as much experience as others by still advancing the qualified firms, but the RFP/proposal stage scoring will focus on the project approach versus past experience.
-Also, limiting the required experience to a specific scope may reduce the numbers of proposers. - Most GCCMs have some qualification materials ready and easy to submit; however, putting together a tailored proposal can be costly and timeconsuming.
-Consideration for the time for proposers to develop a proposal and the evaluators to rate the proposals is an important consideration in determining if an SOQ/RFQ is an appropriate step for the process. - RFP Only If the project is such that all proposers submitting a SOQ will be closely qualified and shortlisting is unlikely to occur, then it can save a lot of time and effort to go straight to the RFP.
-If the RFQ/RFP phase are combined, reserve the right to shortlist qualified firms.
+Some public bodies use the RFQ strictly to determine if the firms are qualified and do not carry the points into the final scoring.
+This can help encourage GCCMs to propose who may not have as much experience as others by still advancing the qualified firms, but the RFP/proposal stage scoring will focus on the project approach versus experience.
+Also, limiting the required experience to a specific scope may reduce the numbers of proposers.

+Most GCCMs have some qualification materials at the ready; however, putting together a tailored proposal can be costly and time-consuming.
+Consideration of the proposer's time to develop a proposal and the evaluators to rate the proposals is an important consideration in determining if an SOQ/RFQ is an appropriate step for the process.
+The following is an example of the steps in a two-step solicitation process:

+- 1. RFQ submittal and review (scored) - 2.
+Shortlist of the most qualified firms in the competitive range - 3.
+Interviews (scored) - 4.
+Shortlist of the most qualified firms in competitive range (if necessary) - 5.
+Issue RFP - 6.
+Submit and review final proposal, including price - 7.
+Selection based on highest combined points

+One-Step Process - A one-step RFP process typically consolidates the qualifications, approach, interview, and price together in a single proposal.
+If the project is such that all proposers submitting a RFQ will be closely qualified and shortlisting is unlikely to occur, then it can save a lot of time and effort to go straight to the RFP.
+If the RFQ/RFP phases are combined, it is recommended that the public body reserve the right to shortlist qualified firms.
+This approach may not be appropriate for Heavy Civil GCCM proejcts.
+The following is an example of the steps in a one-step solicitation process:

+- 1. RFP submittal and review (scored) - 2.
+Shortlist of the most qualified firms in the competitive range - 3.
+Interview (scored) - 4.
+Shortlist of the most qualified firms in competitive range (if necessary) - 5.
+Review final (price) proposal - 6.
+Selection based on highest combined points